 Know Your Type: Start with the Arch

 If you have a high arch (also known as cavus foot), the heel and ball of the foot bear an excessive amount of weight and pressure when you move, increasing the risk of repetitive strain injuries, inflammation, and pain.
 A low arch (or flat foot) usually causes the ankles to roll in towards each other when you walk or run (overpronation).
-Overpronators need additional support to keep the arches in alignment so that your heels and the balls of your feet are not working over time.
-You can buy sneakers with additional support, or your podiatrist may recommend custom molded orthotics
+Overpronators need additional support to keep the arches in alignment so that your heels and the balls of your feet are not working overtime.
+You can buy sneakers with additional support, or your podiatrist may recommend custom-molded orthotics (shoe inserts).

 Signs You Are Wearing the Wrong Shoes for Your Feet